Home » Money Management » Investing » What is Peer-to-Peer Lending?

-This form of lending is the oldest form of lending.
-Originally it was borrowing from family members or members of your local community but times changed and professional money lenders developed.
-Over time, these money-lenders became banks.
-But today with the global communications network things have come full circle.Peer-to-Peer lending is a simple type of financial transaction which occurs between individuals or “peers” without the need for a financial institution.
+Peer-to-Peer lending is a simple type of financial transaction that occurs between individuals or “peers” without the need for a financial institution.
 Cutting out the “middle-man” allows the lender to get a bigger cut while saving the borrower money at the same time.
-Much like selling your used car to an individual rather than trading it in to a dealer.
+Much like selling your used car to an individual rather than trading it into a dealer.

 Because of the potential for increased profits, Peer-to-Peer lending has even attracted the attention of larger investors hoping to make better returns than are available elsewhere.
 While this type of lending may sound risky at first, since investors have no “safety net” and can only rely on the borrower themselves, there are some unique features to help limit risk, that aren’t common with most other loan practices.
 For instance, with modern peer-to-peer lending, an investor doesn’t simply make a loan of let’s say $10,000 to a single borrower.
 The investor can instead spread his $10,000 over 400 different loans at a price of $25 each.
-This lowers the risk a ton for the lender.
+This drastically lowers the risk for the lender.
 With this type of lending, large numbers of investors are often pulled together, who each take on a small slice of a large number of different loans, and the risk is distributed evenly.
 Most investors can expect to see a decent and steady expected rate of return after certain fees and potential defaults.

 The Risk of Default in Peer-to-Peer Lending

 By giving investors these types of tools, they can build up an extensive portfolio that is catered specifically to their own risk tolerance.
 As with most investments, the riskier loan types almost always offer higher rates of return as the interest rates are much higher for the borrower and there is a heightened chance of the borrower defaulting.
-“A” grade loans typically come with low rates of default and single digit interest rates while riskier loans are coupled with borrowers with lower credit scores.
+“A” grade loans typically come with low rates of default and single-digit interest rates while riskier loans are coupled with borrowers with lower credit scores.

 Prosper and Lending Club are currently two of the largest peer-to-peer lenders out there today.
 Lending Club, as it stands today, funds over $36 million in loans each month.
 Funding over $756 million since 2007.
 With 93% of investors earning between 6% and 18% interest on those loans.
 As far as Prosper goes, they have funded over $360 million in loans since 2006 and that number should only continue to rise.